christiemolloy/training-scenarios/html-css/layouts/step2-instructions.md

-The Level Layout is designed to distribute space between children evenly and center them on the x-axis.
+The level layout is designed to distribute space between children evenly and center them on the x-axis.
 By default the children are placed horizontally and wrap responsively.

-## Task: Layout title and button horizontally.
+In this step, we will layout a title and button on the horizontal axis.

-1) <strong>Copy code into the index.html file.</strong>
+1) <strong>Copy code into the `index.html` file.</strong>

-Click the <strong>Copy to Editor</strong> button below to add a Card component in the `index.html` file.
+Click the `Copy to Editor` button below to add a card with a title and button component to the `index.html` file.

 <pre class="file" data-filename="index.html" data-target="replace">
 &lt;div class=&quot;pf-c-card&quot;&gt;